allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

-This is why depending on the method chosen, you'll often see bugs on websites where the popup is either partially obscured (when method 2 was chosen), or left behind after its target is gone (when method 1 was chosen; this is a common bug also in the desktop world).
+This is why depending on the method chosen, you'll often see bugs on websites where the popup is either partially obscured (when method 2 was chosen), or left behind after its target is gone.

 ## Event listeners are not weak refs